zorael/kameloso/README.md

 -A        --account Services account name
 -p       --password Services account password
-           --admins Administrators' services accounts, comma-separated -H          --homes Home channels to operate in, comma-separated -C       --channels Non-home channels to idle in, comma-separated -w    --writeconfig Write configuration to file
+           --admins Administrators' services accounts, comma-separated -H   --homeChannels Home channels to operate in, comma-separated -C  --guestChannels Non-home channels to idle in, comma-separated -w    --writeconfig Write configuration to file

 A dash (-) clears, so -C- translates to no channels, -A- to no account name, etc.